How to Visit Sydney’s National Parks by Public Transport

 Kamay Botany Bay National Park

-Kamay Botany Bay National Park is an important place in our history, where Captain James Cook landed in 1770, marking the beginning of Britain’s interest in Australia and its future colonization.
+Kamay Botany Bay National Park is an important place in our history.
+This is where Captain James Cook landed in 1770, marking the beginning of Britain’s interest in Australia.

 The park has significant Aboriginal history and features over 30 Aboriginal sites.
 Aboriginal discovery tours are regularly offered.